seizadi/cmdb/README.md

 ##### Prerequisites

 Make sure nginx is deployed in your K8s.
-Otherwise you can deploy it using

 ##### Deployment